 Other alternative treatments and medications may be considered first before trying cannabidiol.

-No over-the-counter CBD product is intended to diagnose, treat, cure, alleviate, or prevent any diseases.
+No CBD product sold over-the-counter is intended to diagnose, treat, cure, relieve, or prevent any disease.
 Moreover, the FDA has yet to approve any CBD wellness product.

 You should consult with your doctor or another qualified healthcare professional before you start taking any dietary supplements or trying any hemp-infused product.

 The Gem State explicitly bans all products derived from marijuana.
 On the other hand, those that are made from hemp are allowed and sold as long as they contain absolutely no THC (the psychoactive component in cannabis).

 If you’re looking for a safe way to reap CBD benefits without any potential adverse effects, look for products with cannabidiol only.
 We can help you find high-quality CBD oil in Idaho so let us know if we can be of service!